Rúben Ribeiro (footballer, born 1987): Sporting CP

 Near the end of the calendar year, Ribeiro signed with Sporting CP who paid €400,000 to acquire his services on a two-and-a-half-year deal effective as of 11 January 2018.
 He was awarded the #7 jersey which had been previously worn by several players who failed to perform at the club, and made his debut on 14 January by starting and playing 66 minutes in a 3–0 victory against C.D.
 Aves at the Estádio José Alvalade.
 He started in the Taça da Liga final thirteen days later, being substituted at half time in the win over Vitória de Setúbal.

 In the summer of 2018, Ribeiro was one of several players who unilaterally severed their contracts with Sporting, after an attack by fans on the training ground.

 Later career

 Ribeiro left his country's league for the first time in October 2018 when he joined Abu Dhabi-based Al Ain FC, with the deal being confirmed the following 30 January.
 He returned to Portugal late in the same year, agreeing to a short-team contract at former team Gil Vicente.

-Ribeiro moved abroad again on 16 August 2020, joining Turkish Süper Lig side Hatayspor on a free transfer.
+On 16 August 2020, Ribeiro moved abroad again, joining Turkish Süper Lig side Hatayspor on a free transfer.
 In July 2022, the 35-year-old signed a two-year extension.
 He survived an earthquake the following February by jumping out his window.

+Ribeiro returned to Portugal on 1 September 2023, on a contract at top-division G.D.
+Chaves.